PaulSweeney-cmd/colour-punch-cmd/README.md

 ### Game Play
 - ### I found the game to increase in difficulty as it went on.
 This challenged me which is exactly what I specified in my requests.
 ### Additional Features
-- ### The fact that the developer has included both a screen to display the level I'm on and a digital icon that changes colour to respond to the game play, I found that this really improves my experience and it's really addictive and frustrating in a good way!
+- ### The fact that the developer has included both a screen to display the level I'm on and a digital icon that changes colour to respond to the game play with an additonal thumb icon to determine a good play or bad play is great, it shows a lot of effort and attention to detail went in to making this.
+I found that this really improves my experience.
+Plus, it's really addictive and frustrating in a good way!
-- ### The game also has instructions on how to play which is really good becuase it explains how many levels there are to win and an explanation on the strict mode button
+- ### The game also has instructions on how to play which is really good becuase it explains how many levels there are to win and an explanation on the strict mode button.
 #

 | Power On  | Power Off | Strict Mode On  | Strict Mode Off |